poliastro/poliastro/docs/source/user_guide.rst

 known as two point boundary value problem.
 This contrasts with Kepler's problem or propagation, which is rather an initial value problem.

-The module :py:mod:`poliastro.iod` allows as to solve Lambert's problem, provided the main attractor's gravitational constant, the two position vectors and the time of flight.
+The package :py:obj:`poliastro.iod` allows as to solve Lambert's problem, provided the main attractor's gravitational constant, the two position vectors and the time of flight.
 As you can imagine, being able to compute the positions of the planets as we saw in the previous section is the